Inheritance Tax Planning

 What This Article Helps You Understand

-• The scope of April 2027 pension IHT changes and which pension assets are captured
+• Why the April 2027 pension IHT changes represent a fundamental shift in expat wealth planning and which assets are captured

-• How defined contribution and defined benefit pensions are treated differently under the new rules
+• How defined contribution and defined benefit pensions are treated differently, and what valuations mean for personal representatives

 • The interaction between pension death benefits and nil-rate band calculations for couples and families

-• Planning strategies available before April 2027, including Pension Commencement Lump Sum withdrawal
+• Specific planning strategies available before April 2027, including Pension Commencement Lump Sum withdrawal and long-term residence considerations

-• How Business Property Relief interacts with pension wealth in cross-border structures
+• Why Business Property Relief and pension wealth now require coordinated planning

 The Context and Scope of the April 2027 Changes